AlexandraEL9/MS1-dock9bar/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Bootstrap 4.1.3:](https://getbootstrap.com/docs/4.1/getting-started/introduction/)
-- Bootstrap was used to assist with the responsiveness and styling of the website.
+- Bootstrap was used to assist with the responsiveness and styling of components in the website.
 2. [Google Fonts:](https://fonts.google.com/)
 - Google fonts were used to import the 'Roboto' font into the style.css file which is used on all pages throughout the project.
 3. [Font Awesome:](https://fontawesome.com/)